PotatoMania/uconsole-cm3/README.md

 Sometimes the screen will stay black.
 This is because a data transfer timeout and the LCD is not initialized.
 It occurs with about 10% chance when screen(and DSI bus) is fully reseted and can be fixed by doing another reset.
 There seems a bug for the driver `vc4_dsi`, see issue 4323 in raspberrypi/linux.
 Currently a few workarounds are required to fully eliminate this issue.

 For ArchLinux users, you can try `rpi-dsi-workaround` in PKGBUILDs.
 Install the package and enable the service `rpi-dsi-workaround.service` to start it at boot.
 The workaround checks the DSI bus's state every 60 seconds, and reset the screen if an error is found.
-This feature requires latest patch set from `linux-uconsole-cm3-rpi64`.
+This feature requires latest patch set from the package `linux-uconsole-rpi64`.